lz1gsp/HBL-autoinstall/README.md

 The installation uses the original software without modification.

-The only thing I have added is a configured PARROT so that everyone who installs it can try its functionality immediately "Out of The Box"
+The only thing I have added is a configured PARROT so that everyone who installs it can try its functionality immediately "out-of-the-box"

 To use the script just follow the next commands in terminal: